Skip to main content

 3

-At the top of the modal, choose how Barndoor should handle future changes to its default catalog for the rows you’re importing — Prompt me on updates, I’ll manage it, or Auto-sync to Barndoor.
-All rows in this import share the same choice; you can change any individual row’s sync behavior later.
+The action bar appears once you’ve selected at least one row.
+Choose how Barndoor should handle future changes — Prompt me on updates, I’ll manage it, or Auto-sync to Barndoor — and click Import.
 See Keeping prices in sync with Barndoor’s catalog for what each mode does.

 How Pricing Resolves